What Is Divinity?

 – Jesus of Nazareth

-Your Spirit Guide is a powerful source attempting to rejuvenate you with spiritual energy.
-It’s a conscious living entity with one purpose—to spiritualize you with divine values, ideals, and goals.
+The Spirit Guide is a powerful source of wisdom and energy.
+It is a conscious living entity that always endeavors to convey to us divine values, ideals, and goals.
 It is literally the gentle whisper of God.
+Our task is to draw closer to this divine wisdom and rejuvenating energy through meditation, contemplation, prayer, and worship.

-The Spirit within you is a piece of God.
-It has all the elements of God, much as a drop of ocean water retains all the elements of the ocean.
-This is not to say that God will eventually dissolve your identity in a great universe ocean.
-You will always be a unique being because you enjoy the divine gift of a unique personality that is endowed with the freewill power of moral choice (See Your Self as a Spiritual Child).
+The Spirit Within is a fragment of God, yet it retains all the elements of God, just as a drop of ocean water retains all the elements of the ocean.
+This is not to say that God will eventually merge our identities in a great universal ocean.
+We will always be unique beings because we enjoy the divine gift of a unique personality, endowed with the free will to make moral choices.

-If you can bring yourself to wholeheartedly trust and accept the love and goodness of your inner Spirit, it will lead you through every difficulty and challenge in your life.
-It will not necessarily exempt you from tragedy and tribulation, but it will help you to solve or rectify your difficult problems—to face your challenges with an indomitable spirit, one guided with love, tact, wisdom, and reason.
+Divine spirituality is a wholehearted trust in the love and goodness of God’s Spirit, knowing that it will lead us through every difficulty and challenge in our lives.
+It will not exempt us from tragedy and tribulation, but it will help us to solve our problems—to face our difficulties with an indomitable spirit guided by love, tact, wisdom, and reason.

 Without the Spirit of God, we can do nothing.
 We are as ships without wind.